-Microcephaly is usually discovered by the health care provider during routine examination.
-Head measurements are part of all well-baby examinations up to 18 months (longer in certain circumstances).
-They are painless and take only a few seconds while the measuring tape is placed around the infant's head.
+Most of the time, microcephaly is discovered during a routine exam.
+Head measurements are part of all well-baby exams for the first 18 months.
+Tests take only a few seconds while the measuring tape is placed around the infant's head.

 - What is the head circumference?